sourcegraph/handbook/content/people-ops/travel.md

 ## Hotel accomodations:

-We advise spending within reason for the location you are visiting, with a $300 USD per night maximum spend limit.
+We advise spending within reason for the location you are visiting, with a $300 USD per night maximum spend limit (including taxes, fees, and parking).

 > Spending over $300 USD per night requires additional approvals from
 > Finance / People Ops.